herbowicz/herbowicz.github.io/_posts/2017-06-14-How-to-get-free-ssl-certificate.md

 Google [announced](https://security.googleblog.com/2016/09/moving-towards-more-secure-web.html) SSL is mandatory in 2017.
 All sites without SSL now see a "Not secure" warning, which is really distracting.
 Get it for free from [Let's Encrypt](https://letsencrypt.org/).
-In boils down to writing just one line of code:
+It boils down to writing just one line of code:
 ```
 letsencrypt certonly --manual -d yourdomain.com
 ```